How the ‘Sgt. Pepper’s’ Movie Derailed Two Careers

 How do you kill the careers of two of the biggest pop acts in the world in one fell swoop?
-Simple — leave them stranded in a cinematic disaster, bring to a boil, remove from heat and watch them wilt.
+Simple: Leave them stranded in a cinematic disaster, bring to a boil, remove from heat and watch them wilt.

 In 1978, the Bee Gees and Peter Frampton had both reached mega-stardom status, selling millions of records, with their faces plastered on magazine covers everywhere and playing sold-out concerts to venues across the globe.
 The sky was the limit, and they reached it.
 Unfortunately, there was nowhere to go but down.

-Bee Gees manager Robert Stigwood hatched a plan for a movie based (ever so loosely) on the legendary Beatles album ‘Sgt.
-Pepper's Lonely Hearts Club Band.’
+Bee Gees manager Robert Stigwood hatched a plan for a movie based (ever so loosely) on the legendary Beatles album Sgt.
+Pepper's Lonely Hearts Club Band.
 Casting his clients and Frampton as the stars of the movie seemed like a sure winner on the financial front.
-But the film turned out to be a no-brainer on an entirely different level.
+But instead everything went wrong.

-A few years earlier Stigwood had produced a Broadway version of ‘Sgt Pepper's.’
+A few years earlier, Stigwood had produced a Broadway adaptation of Sgt Pepper's.
 The movie took the stage production as a jumping-off point and expanded on it.
-The plot, what little there was of one, is told via Beatles songs – not just ‘Sgt.
-Pepper's’ tracks, but a selection of Fab Four hits from the later part of their career.
-The Beatles’ original producer, George Martin, even served as the movie's musical director, and he conducted, arranged and produced the soundtrack.
-But that couldn't save the project from tumbling over the edge.
+The plot, what little there was of one, is told via Beatles songs – not just Sgt.
+Pepper's tracks, but a selection of hits from the later part of their career, as well.
+Original Beatles producer George Martin even served as the movie's musical director, and he conducted, arranged and produced the soundtrack.
+But that couldn't save the project, either.

-Steve Martin is ‘Dr. Maxwell Edision’ (owner of one deadly silver hammer), Beatles collaborator Billy Preston plays ‘Sgt Pepper’ and Alice Cooper checks in as the Sun King to deliver a wigged-out take on ‘Because.’
+Steve Martin is Dr. Maxwell Edison (owner of one deadly silver hammer), Beatles collaborator Billy Preston plays Sgt.
+Pepper and Alice Cooper checks in as the Sun King to deliver a wigged-out take on "Because."
 Aerosmith show up as the Future Villain Band that battles it out with the Lonely Hearts Club Band's good guys.
 See Frampton duke it out with Martin and Steven Tyler!
 (No really, you gotta see this.)
-And just try wiping the scene where robots (singing ‘Mean Mr. Mustard’) give the evil B.D.
+And just try wiping the scene where robots (singing "Mean Mr. Mustard") give the evil B.D.
 Brockhurst a massage from your brain.

 The list of extras who appear throughout the movie features a wide range of late-'70s music stars, including everyone from Curtis Mayfield to Heart.

-Most of the interpretations of Beatles classics are terrible.
-(The verdict is still out on whether Martin's take on ‘Maxwell's Silver Hammer’ or anesthesia-free root-canal surgery is more painful.)
+But most of the interpretations of Beatles classics are terrible.
+(The verdict is still out on whether Martin's take on "Maxwell's Silver Hammer" or anesthesia-free root-canal surgery is more painful.)

-Against all these odds, the soundtrack album was a hit, reaching the Top 10 and million-selling platinum status.
-Aerosmith (‘Come Together’) and Earth, Wind & Fire (‘Got to Get You Into My Life’) even managed to score Top 40 hits.
+Against all these odds, the Sgt.
+Pepper's soundtrack album was a hit, reaching the Top 10 and million-selling platinum status.
+Aerosmith ("Come Together") and Earth, Wind & Fire ("Got to Get You Into My Life") even managed to score Top 40 hits.